hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 Perform the following steps to verify the deployment of  object nodes:

-1. login to the undercloud
+1. Login to the undercloud

 		ssh heat-admin<Undercloud IP address>

 2. Source stack RC using the following command:

     	 # Source stackrc

 3. List the available scale-out swift nodes